My son was obsessed with soccer. It started from there, and the rest just fell into place.

 Click here to customize this napkin.

 Each kid would grab a lined tray from the stack, then get a bucket, and proceed to fill his bucket with fried chicken, chicken nuggets, and fries.

 After that station, one could find a lineup of ready to grab tacos, ingeniously standing on these adorable and disposable cardboard taco stands.
 I had prepared traditional taco meat and also this shredded beef with salsa (click here for link to a winning recipe.)

 Little bottles of Sprite worked well with the color scheme.
 Too bad if you didn’t like Sprite.
 Just kidding.
 Not really.

 After that, for the adults, I had a spread of carved meats and salads.
 The food was a real hit, because it was geared for both kids and adults.

-On the other side of the room I set up a s’mores station similar to the one Victoria wrote about here .
-I had these boats prepared with graham crackers, chocolate and marshmallows, so that each kid could grab one and make themselves a s’mores.
+On the other side of the room, I set up a s’mores station similar to the one Victoria wrote about here.
+I had these boats prepared with graham crackers, chocolate, and marshmallows so that each kid could grab one and make themselves a s’more.

 Last but not least, I had a table set with nosh and prizes (actually more prizes than nosh) so that children could make their own pekaleh.
 The fun never ended!